 A hotly debated topic in the canine world is the surge in popularity of DNA testing.
-Many suggest there is simply no need for it, and with 80 different tests currently available, at up to $125 a test, is it little more than a serious waste of money?
-On the other side, many argue there are perfectly good reasons for getting your dog DNA tested, from helping you better understand their behavior and personality, to making you aware of potential illnesses and allergies they may be more susceptible to.
-This article will look at both sides of the argument, and run you through the DNA testing process, including costs and timeline.
+Many suggest there is simply no need for it, and with a myriad of different tests currently available at around $200 per analysis, is it little more than a serious waste of money?
+On the other side, many argue there are perfectly good reasons for getting your dog DNA tested, from helping you better understand their behavior and personality, to making you aware of potential illnesses and allergies they may be susceptible to.

-If your dog is a mixed breed, you might have an idea of what percentage of Retriever he is vs Labradoodle, but results from DNA tests have left many owners seriously surprised.
+If your dog is a mixed breed, you might have an idea of what percentage of Retriever they are vs Labradoodle, but results from DNA tests have left many owners seriously surprised.
 But what benefit is it to know precisely how much of what is in your canine friend?

-The cost of your DNA test could set you back anywhere between $50 and $125.
-It is always worth looking at some reviews before buying a DNA test, to ensure you are getting value for money.
+The cost for ancestry and health risk information could set you back anywhere between $50 and $200, and maybe more.
+It is always worth looking at some reviews before choosing a DNA test company, to ensure you are getting value for money.
 More money doesn’t necessarily mean increased accuracy.